“So, what do you do?”

 When delivering your elevator pitch, how you say it is just as important as what you say.
 Try reading through some of these completed examples out loud to see how they feel:

 “I’m a personal trainer.
-I specialise in helping people get their strength back after recovering from a serious illness or injury.
+I specialize in helping people get their strength back after recovering from a serious illness or injury.
 I work with people in their homes, and I also have a gym with Gyrotonic equipment, which is really great for building flexibility and strength without putting strain on your joints.

 “I own a bookkeeping and accounting business.
 We give small business owners peace of mind and help them stay focused on doing what they do best by managing their finances.
 As a small business owner myself, I just love helping small businesses succeed.

 Notice that the examples above are easy to read because they use simple language.
 This is because an elevator pitch is meant to be spoken, not read.
-Writing for the ear is different to writing for the eye, so read what you’ve written out loud.
+Writing for the ear is different than writing for the eye, so read what you’ve written out loud.
 How does it sound?
 How does it feel?

 You want it to feel natural and comfortable, so if you find yourself stumbling over words, go back and simplify.
 Avoid words you would not normally use in conversation.
 Save your bigger or fancier words for your Twitter or LinkedIn version, where an unusual word can capture visual attention.